Planting a shrub, rose tree or tree is an important phase in the life cycle of the plant you have just purchased.

-The best season to plant a tree or shrub is fall, but it is still possible to plant in winter, except when it freezes, or in spring before the heavy summer heat.
+The best season to plant a tree or shrub is fall.
+But it is still possible to plant in winter, except when it freezes, or in spring before the heavy summer heat.

-- Break up the soil that was dug out.
+Break up the soil that was dug out.
 Check that odd bits and pieces have been removed, such as rocks or old root wood.

-- Dig a hole 4 to 5 times wider than the clump of the plant you are transferring.
+Dig a hole 4 to 5 times wider than the clump of the plant you are transferring.

-- Add planting soil mix and an organic soil conditioner such as manure and seaweed.
+Add planting soil mix and an organic soil conditioner such as manure and seaweed.

 If your soil is heavy clay, you can also add sand to your mix.

-- You may let the clump sit in a bucket of water for a few minutes to rehydrate the soil and roots of the tree or shrub.
+You may let the clump sit in a bucket of water for a few minutes to rehydrate the soil and roots of the tree or shrub.
 You can also experiment with root dip for even better results, but it isn’t absolutely necessary.

 Carefully run your fingers or a tool through the clump to untangle the roots without wounding them, if they’re too woven into one another.

-- Add a bit of organic soil conditioner or fertilizer as you mix it to the soil mix at the bottom of the hole.
+Add a bit of organic soil conditioner or fertilizer as you mix it to the soil mix at the bottom of the hole.

-- Place your tree or shrub in the center of the hole, carefully spreading the roots out along the bottom.
+Add a small pile of loose soil mix at the center to sit your sapling atop of, and place your tree or shrub in the center of the hole, carefully spreading the roots out along the bottom.

-- Fill the hole in with the prepared mix (garden soil + peat + soil conditioner).
+Fill the hole in with the prepared mix (garden soil + peat + soil conditioner).

-- Lightly press the soil down.
+Lightly press the soil down.

-- Provide for regular, abundant watering over the first year after planting.
+Provide for regular, abundant watering over the first year after planting.

 Tips on planting shrubs

-- For trees or shrubs that are over 40 inches (1 m) tall, staking is recommended.
+For trees or shrubs that are over 40 inches (1 m) tall, staking is recommended.

 Can I put a Judas tree in a large planter to restrict its size